ericprud/shapetree-tests-output/README.md

         ✓ should GET /collisionDir/collision-2/Events/09abcdefghijklmnopqrstuvwx_20200107T140000Z.ttl
         ✓ should !GET /collisionDir/collision-2/Events/19abcdefghijklmnopqrstuvwx_20200107T140000Z.ttl
         ✓ should delete a file
-        ✓ should delete the above novel directory
+        ✓ should delete the novel directory
+        ✓ should delete the parent directory

   initial state
     ✓ should GET /Data/